department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 template: detail-page
 title: Dental Care
 display_title:
 description: Find out if you qualify for VA dental benefits, or how to buy dental insurance if you're not eligible for VA dental care.
 concurrence: complete
 lastupdate: 2017-06-28
 order: 5
+resource_id: HealthCare_DentalCare
 relatedlinks:
   - heading: More information about your benefits
     links: